 Contact Dean Lawson, Program Director

-Champlain Game Programming students build remarkable résumés through our extensive game internship opportunities.
+Champlain Game Programming students can build remarkable résumés through our extensive game internship opportunities.
 Recent internship locations for Game Programming majors include Behaviour Interactive, Competitive Computing, iD Tech Camps, and Moment Factory.

 Additionally, students can apply for paid internship positions at Champlain College's Emergent Media Center (EMC).
 At the EMC, you can be part of a team that uses game technologies and emergent media to integrate art and code with cultural awareness, creativity, and communication on real-world projects.